Mascarpone & Chocolate Chip Muffins with Strawberry Icing are really simple but delicious. 2g carbs each.

 - 2 tsp baking powder

 - pinch of fine Himalayan pink salt (U.S. option HERE)

 - pre-heat oven to 160C fan (175C static).

 - whisk mascarpone, erythritol and stevia.

-- whisk in whole eggs, one at a time.
+- incorporate whole eggs, one at a time.

 - whisk in melted butter.